Lad-Lad/Lost-and-found-project/README.md

- Campus Lost & Found Board —
- Purpose:
-A digital platform for University of Something students and staff to report, find, and manage lost or found items on campus.

 Client:
-Campus Life Office (University of Something)
+Campus counseling Office at University of something Client Background:
-They handle student wellbeing/events and want a centralized way to deal with lost items.
+The Campus Life Office manages student wellbeing and events on campus.
+They’ve received complaints about lost items and want a centralized, digital solution to reduce lost item confusion.

- Problem:
+Client Problem:
-No official lost & found system.

-Students rely on sticky notes and scattered social media posts.
+Students and staff frequently lose or find items on campus, but there’s no official online bulletin board to report or view them.
+The only methods now are sticky notes on walls or scattered social media posts.

-Leads to confusion and low item recovery rates.

-Goals & Features:
+Client Goals:
- Users can post Lost or Found items.
+Allow users to post details and photos of lost or found items.

+Differentiate posts clearly between "Lost" and "Found".

- Include description, optional image, and location.
+Include optional fields like location.

-Confirmation email sent after posting.

- Browse, filter by Lost/Found, and view post details.

- Logged-in users can comment, edit, or delete their own posts.
+Enable users to manage (edit/delete) their own posts.

+Send confirmation emails when posts are submitted.

+Support image uploads for better item identification.

- Only registered users can post or comment.
+Allow only registered users to post or comment.

-👀 Guests can browse posts only.

 ⚙️ Setup Instructions:
 🐍 1.
 Create & Activate Virtual Environment